WilliamUW/HackTheValley/README.md

 - **Improved Transactions:** Expanding the transaction feature to enable users to pay or transfer funds to multiple people at once.

-- **Additional Technologies:** Exploring and integrating new technologies to enhance the platform's capabilities and reach.
+- **Additional Technologies:** Exploring and integrating new technologies to enhance the platform's capabilities and reach beyond Discord!